Monarch Continuing Education: Created to Fill the Increasing Need for Oncology & Certified Lymphedema Therapists

-Carmen earned a Bachelor of Science in Health Care Management from California College of Health Sciences, National City, California, and an Associate of Science in Physical Therapy (Magna Cum Laude) from Jefferson College of Health Sciences, Roanoke, Virginia.
+Carmen is an MBA candidate at UVA/Darden School of Business and earned a Bachelor of Science in Health Care Management from California College of Health Sciences, National City, California, and an Associate of Science in Physical Therapy (Magna Cum Laude) from Jefferson College of Health Sciences, Roanoke, Virginia.
 She completed a 140-hour certification course in Manual Lymphatic Drainage and Complex Decongestive Physiotherapy through the Upledger Institute.
 She is also a WCC certified wound care specialist through the National Alliance of Wound Care and Ostomy.
 She is an executive business coach as well, specializing in health care corporation team development and strategic planning/program implementation.

 Her training program was recognized by the National Lymphedema Network in 2010, is a sponsor of the Lymphology Association of North America and she looks forward to the continued development of her programs to educate and train medical professionals in order that they might better help people with lymphatic disorders.